hcbiophys/tcells_paper_code/README.md

 # Morphology analysis (Shape descriptor, PCA etc.)

-In all cases, run in scripts:\
+In all cases, run the following command, while in the *scripts* folder, and uncomment the required function (details below):\
 *python3 main.py all_run_stop*\
-all_run_stop can be all, run, or stop and these correspond to including all cells, the long videos from the run mode, and the long videos from the stop mode, respectively.
+Note: *all_run_stop* can be all, run, or stop and these correspond to including all cells, the long videos from the run mode, and the long videos from the stop mode, respectively.

-Uncomment the required function within main.py to run it
+Uncomment the required function within *main.py* to run it

 ## Single Cell Functions
-Running functions with a single cell video (for example, plotting its time series) For the single cell functions, change *idx_cell = None* in main.py from *None* to the required cell code (the possible codes are shown in main.py)
+Running functions with a single cell video (for example, plotting its time series) For the single cell functions, change *idx_cell = None* in main.py from *None* to the required cell code (the possible codes are shown in *main.py*)

-* To plot how increasing the number of spherical harmonics (by including more degrees, l) decreases the smoothing (Fig. 1d), uncomment the function:\
+* (Fig. 1d) To plot how increasing the number of spherical harmonics (by including more degrees, l) decreases the smoothing, uncomment the function:\
 *cells.plot_l_truncations(idx_cell=idx_cell)*

 * To plot the subsampled frames in a video, uncomment the function:\